ekino/EkinoNewRelicBundle/UPGRADE-2.0.md

 > Many internal things in the bundle has changed.
 If you only installed the
 > bundle and added some configuration then you just have to check the 2 first
-> steps of this file.
+> bullets of this file.

  * The namespace of the bundle has changed to follow: